processing/p5.js/contributor_docs/project_wrapups/ghalestrilo_gsoc_2020.md

 #### by [@ghalestrilo](https://github.com/ghalestrilo)

-The [p5.js web editor](https://github.com/processing/p5.js-web-editor) is today an important tool for the p5.js ecossystem: beginners and old-schoolers alike rely on the tool for prototyping p5 sketches, for its convenience and availability.
-Now, maybe you have a sketch idea while away from home, or you want to show your favorite one to your friend!
-So you naturally pick up your phone and realize the editor does not work very well on mobile.
-Slightly disappointed, you tell your friend "I'll send you a screenshot when I get home" 😢

-I'm [Ghales](https://ghales.top), and the story above happened to me ~~(I never sent the screenshot)~~.
-My project for Google Summer of Code '20 was to design and implement a mobile user interface for the editor, so that everyone can use the editor comfortably wherever they are.
-This requires:
+The [p5.js web editor](https://github.com/processing/p5.js-web-editor) is an important tool in the p5.js ecosystem.
+Beginners and experts both rely on the tool for prototyping p5.js sketches because of its convenience and accessibility.
+However, one of its limitations is that it doesn’t work well on small-screen devices, such as smartphones.
+Perhaps you only have access to a smartphone, or from my personal experience, maybe you have a sketch idea while away from home or you want to show your favorite one to a friend.
+I wanted to create a version of the web editor that everyone could use comfortably wherever they are.
+I’m [Ghales](https://ghales.top), and my project for Google Summer of Code '20 was to design and implement a mobile user interface for the editor.
+This required:

 1. Understanding the UI limitations imposed by low-resolutions
-2. Detecting common patterns accross mobile editors
+2. Detecting common patterns across mobile editors
 3. Defining the core functionality of the editor
-4. Studying alternatives for the editor's UI and functionality solutions
+4. Studying alternatives for the editor’s UI and functionality solutions

-This is how it went:

 ## Step 1: Studying UX

 I have very limited understanding of UX design, so my first step was studying how to properly develop one.
-The main takeaway is: first we lay out everything the editor can do, understand the different user journeys within it and try different possibilities.
-We choose those who make the most frequent and important features easier to find.
-From there, we make a few wireframes, which we turn into prototypes, and then have users test them. from the gathered feedback, we can iterate this a few times.
+The main takeaway was to first lay out everything the editor can do, then understand the different user journeys within it and then try different possibilities.
+We chose the designs that made the most frequent and important features the easiest to find.
+From there, we made a few wireframes, which we turned into prototypes, and then had users test them.
+With the gathered feedback, we iterated on the design a few times.

-Seeing how other mobile editors organize functionality helps a **lot** when thinking of where things go, because most problems already have well-tested solutions.
-For instance: a bottom bar with editor actions, the project and filename on the header, an explorer sidebar, etc...
+Researching how other mobile editors organize functionality also helped a lot when thinking of where to place elements in the design, because many problems already have well-tested solutions.
+For example creating a bottom bar with editor actions that are used often and easy to reach with a user’s thumb, or having the project and filename in the header so it’s clear to a user what they are working on.

 ## Step 2: Feature Mapping

-A decent amount of time was spent mapping out what the current editor does onto a spreadsheet - a very rudimentary *Feature Map*.
-Notice how the UI is described in a tree structure, where the further from the root, the more clicks a functionality takes.
+The next phase of work was mapping out what the current editor does onto a spreadsheet, creating what is called a  feature map.
+When looking at the map, notice how the UI is described in a tree structure, where the further from the root, the more clicks a functionality takes.
 The most urgent ones need to be as left as possible, near the user.

   ![First feature map](https://raw.githubusercontent.com/processing/p5.js/main/contributor_docs/images/mobile-feature-map.png)

 ## Step 3: Prototyping

-Once the feature map was done, time to draw some screens.
-We created a Figma project and pretty much followed the feature map when putting things in place.
+Once the feature map was done, it was time to draw some screens.
+We created a Figma project and followed the feature map when putting things in place.
 Below is the glorious first draft:

 ![First design draft of the mobile layout](https://raw.githubusercontent.com/processing/p5.js/main/contributor_docs/images/mobile-draft-1.png)

-This phase involved getting a lot of feedback both from users and my mentor, [Cassie Tarakajian (@catarak)](), who helped me a **ton** throughout the process (thank you!).
-Cassie pointed to the importance of accessibility, and that we made sure the app was A11Y-compliant, in both code and layout.
-Among other things, that means **no white on pink** text, because it's hard to read.
+This phase involved getting a lot of feedback both from users and my mentor, [Cassie Tarakajian (@catarak)](https://github.com/catarak), who helped me a ton throughout the process (thank you!).
+Cassie pointed to the importance of accessibility, and that we made sure the app was WCAG-compliant, in both code and layout.
+Among other things, that means no white on pink text, because it’s hard to read.

 Despite many questionable design choices here, some things did hit the spot: the floating canvas was generally appreciated, and the buttons and screen navigation were overall intuitive, which was a huge win.
 After a lot of back-and-forth with users, these were the final layout proposals: